U-M School of Natural Resources and Environment Graduate Career Fair

 Can Employers Participate if they are NOT Currently Hiring?

-YES!
-Employers that are not currently hiring are also welcome to participate (as many of our students are also interested in networking and learning about organizations that may interest them for future opportunities).
+Employers that are not currently hiring are also welcome to participate (as many of our students are also interested in networking and learning about organizations that may interest them for future opportunities), but preference will be given to employers who are actively recruiting for internships or full-time positions.

 Can I send materials for distribution at the fair (if I cannot attend) or Can I send my materials ahead of time?